Some eye drops have been recalled due to potentially fatal bacterial contamination. Click here for more information.

 What are the treatment options for childhood myopia (nearsightedness)?

-Several myopia control treatments are available, and our doctors will help identify the best treatment.
+Several myopia control treatments for children are available, and our doctors will help identify the best treatment.
 Treatment may include one or multiple combinations of the following:

 • Ortho-K Contact Lenses